-During the 2018-2019 period the economy benefited from positive supply-side conditions, due to low international prices of several commodities, such as oil and other imported inputs, as well as an increase in the price of gold that boosted export revenues.
+In 2019, the economy benefited from positive supply-side conditions, due to low international prices of several commodities, such as oil and other imported inputs, as well as an increase in the price of gold that boosted export revenues.
 Furthermore, the economic recovery in the United States, the Republic's major trading partner, contributed to increased export and tourism revenues, thus fostering certain economic sectors with high external demand.